This Wily Spider Can Hide Out Underwater for a Whopping 30 Minutes

-There are certain places I expected to encounter spiders.
-In the corners of my house.
+There are certain places I expect to encounter spiders.
+In the corners of rooms.
 Under benches outside.
 In the branches of shrubs.
 But underwater?
 That's a new one.
 Biologist Lindsey Swierk of Binghamton University in New York observed a spider hiding out underwater for a remarkable 30 minutes.

 The impressive spider was fleeing from humans and used a stream as a refuge.
 Swierk is the lead author of a paper on the spider's diving behavior published in the journal Ethology last month.